jphong125/stellaapic/Writerside/topics/Cancel-Round.md

 This method Operator can use any time they want to close player’s round forcefully, due to a retention policy on the Operator’s system or according to requirements for regulated markets

-## Usage

-cancel round can be executed as per your request through individual API URL.

 ## API URL

-Requested game session API URL will be notified individually, for security reasons.
+Requested cancel round API URL will be notified individually, for security reasons.

-Request parameters
+###  Request parameters

 | Name         |Data Type| Description                                                                                                                                                                                                                                                     |  Remark  |
 |:-------------|:---:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------:|